 Top children’s book: My Brother’s Name Is Jessica by John Boyne

-From comparing her son’s confession to a confession or murder, to brilliantly scripted conversations with local constituents about Brexit, the humour in this book does not take away from the seriousness and sensitivity of transgender as it could easily have done, but instead normalises and contextualises the fluidity of gender in modern society whilst highlighting its ongoing conflict with traditional values, especially in our politics.
+From comparing her son’s confession to a confession of murder, to brilliantly scripted conversations with local constituents about Brexit, the humour in this book does not take away from the seriousness and sensitivity of transgender.
+Instead, it normalises and contextualises the fluidity of gender in modern society, whilst highlighting its conflict with traditional values, especially in our politics.

 A laugh-out-load, beautiful and important book to be enjoyed by adults and teens alike.

 Librarian’s choice: Frankissstein: A Love Story by Jeanette Winterson